 - Be a Utah resident and a U.S. citizen, or eligible non-citizen.

-- Be admitted as a first-time incoming undergraduate student to USU.
+- Be admitted for Summer 2023 or Fall 2023 semesters as a first-time incoming undergraduate student to USU.

 - Intend to graduate from USU.